Bogunok/cryptocurrency_parser/Readme.md

 - blockchain_name: Matches specific blockchain names: SOL, BTC, or ETH.
 This ensures only these blockchain names are parsed as valid
 - currency: Matches specific currency codes: USD, EUR, or UAH.
 This limits the parsed currency to these three options
 - number: Matches a numeric value, potentially with thousands separators (e.g., 1,000,000) and optional decimal places (e.g., 123.45)
+- number_and_currency: Matches a number followed by a currency
-- entry: Matches a complete entry for a blockchain record, which includes: Name: field with a blockchain name, Date: field with a date,
+- entry: Matches a complete entry for a blockchain record, which includes: name, date, open, close, high, low, and volume fields
-- Open:, Close:, High:, Low:, and Volume: fields, each followed by a number and a currency
+- name: Matches a line that includes the blockchain name
+- date_entry: Matches a line containing the date
+- open: Matches the opening price line
+- close:  Matches the closing price line
+- high: Matches the high price
+- low: Matches the low price
+- volume: Matches the volume line.
+This represents the value of tokens traded over the last 24 hours

 ### Applying
 This parser can be used in applications related to blockchain and financial data processing